East Carolina University

 Jon Gilbert

 TowneBank Tower at Dowdy-Ficklen Stadium was completed prior to the 2019 football season.
 The structure was part of a $60 million Southside Renovation Project, which includes a working area for media, five founder’s suites, 19 standard suites, 22 loge boxes and 550 seats in the Trade Club.
+All seats in the TowneBank Tower have sold out the last two seasons.

 Gilbert is a graduate of Lenoir-Rhyne College in Hickory, N.C., where he was a three-year letterman on the football team.
 He earned a master’s degree in sport administration at Eastern Kentucky University, while working as a graduate assistant football coach.
 The Colonels captured one Ohio Valley Conference championship and earned two berths in the NCAA Division I-AA playoffs.